When Should You Clean or Replace a DPF?

 If you are a distributor of aftertreatment parts you can collect used diesel particulate filters from your customers.
 By offering a recycling program you can provide a valuable service because spent DPFs are potentially hazardous and should not be thrown away in the landfill.

 Instead, we recommend contacting Red Fox Resources and asking for a Fox Box.
-When it is full, they will buy the spent DPFs, and DOCs from you and this helps keep them out of the landfills and it adds to your profit margin.
+When it is full, they will buy the spent DPFs, and DOCs from you and pay for shipping.
+This helps keep them out of the landfills and it adds to your profit margin.

 A Gift from REP